janvmusic/Learning/data-intensive-apps/chapter8.md

 If the network queue is full, some packages might even get drop.

+Another issue might that the destination machine's CPU might be full, meaning that the request will be queued.
+Depending on the load on the machine, this may take an arbitrary length of time.

+And last but not least, on virtualized environments, are often paused while other machine uses de CPU core.

+> TCP Flow control / Backpressure => Limit the rate of request sending on a node, to avoid overloading the network.

+TCP considers a packet to be lost if its now acknowledge within some timeout.
+Lost packets are retransmitted automatically

+Although, the app does not _see_ the `packet loss and retransmit`, it suffers the resulting delay.

+Queueing delays have an specially wide range when a system is close to its maximum capacity: _A system with a plenty of spare capacity can easily drain queues, whereas in a busy system, long queues can build up VERY QUICKLY_

+On cloud computing environments, you can only choose timeouts **experimentally**; Measure the distribution of network round-trip times over an extended period, and over many machines to determine the expected variability of delays.

+### Synchronous vs Asynchronous Networks
+Distributed systems would be a lot simpler if we could rely on the network to deliver packets with some fixed maximum delay, and not drop packets.

+> Synchronous => even as data passes through several routers, it does not suffer from queueing.
+On synchronous calls, a circuit is reserved from the beginning, from end to end.
+Nobody else can use this channel.

+> Bounded delay => When the maximum end-to-end latency of the network is fixed

+On TCP, the packets transmitted use the network bandwidth opportunistically.
+While TPC is idle, does not use any bandwidth.

+Ethernet and IP are packet-switched protocols, this means that suffer from queueing and thus varying delays in the network.
+These protocols does not have a concept of a circuit

+**Important** On audio or video calls, we have a expected rate of bytes to transmit.
+So we can create a circuit.
+While on TCP, its optimized for bursty traffic.
+This means that requesting a web, sending an email, or transferring a file does not have any particular bandwidth requirement.

+**Important** On TCP, we just to complete the request as quickly as possible

+The internet shares network bandwidth _dynamically_, this approach has the downside of queueing but the advantage is that it maximizes utilization of the wire.

 ## Concepts
 **Partial Failure** => Some parts of the system are broken, even though other parts of the system are working fine.